 Up close the differences between paintings become more evident.
 The physical movement of Maughan’s painting arm translates into movement captured on the canvas.
 Painting wet-on-wet, individual brushstrokes are layered over one another to build up a tactile surface.
 This repetitive mark-marking is woven into Maughan’s re-use and reinterpretation of visual building blocks and together they become a compelling narrative of the artist’s physical and conceptual painting process.4

 In 1986 Maughan earned his Bachelor’s degree from the Elam School of Fine Arts, University of Auckland and completed one year of a Master of Fine Arts in 1987.
-He has been exhibiting regularly since then and spent much of the 1990s in London where his works caught the attention of British arts benefactor Charles Saatchi.
-Inclusion in the Saatchi Gallery’s exhibitions The Neurotic Realism (1998) and I’m a Camera (2001) followed.
+He spent much of the 1990s in London where his works caught the attention of British arts benefactor Charles Saatchi leading to exhibitions The Neurotic Realism (1998) and I’m a Camera (2001) at the Saatchi Gallery.
 During his time in London Maughan was a finalist in the prestigious John Moore London Awards.
-(3) He returned to New Zealand in 2005 and is now based in Wellington.
+He returned to New Zealand in 2005.
 Maughan’s works can be seen in private homes, corporate collections, and public institutions throughout the country and abroad.